YousiefSameh/tomato-food-delivery-backend/README.md

   ```bash
   npm run dev
   ```
-- The server will run on `http://localhost:5000`.
+- The server will be accessible at `http://localhost:5000`.

 ## API Documentation

-Refer to the [API Documentation](docs/api.md) for detailed information about available endpoints.
+Detailed API documentation is available in the [API Documentation](docs/api.md).

 ## Contributing

-Contributions are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md).
+We welcome contributions!
+Please review the [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.

 ## License